gentle yoga: 10 restorative poses for renewal

 To practice Child’s Pose, start on your hands and knees with your hands just in front of your shoulders and your knees hip-width apart.
 Slowly lower your hips back toward your heels, stretching your arms in front of you.
 Rest your head on the mat and allow your body to relax into the pose.

 Child’s Pose is great for beginners or anyone looking for a gentle stretch.
-It can help to relieve tension and stress in the body and is often used as a resting pose during a yoga practice.
+It helps to relieve tension and stress and is often used as a resting pose at the end of a yoga practice.

 10 Restorative Gentle Yoga Poses for Renewal